top of page

 🐾 Is it ok to Feed Your Bengal Cat Human Food?

 No, no, and no!
-Unless you cook them unseasoned chicken, beef, fish, etc. This would be for a treat, not their main diet.
+Unless you cook them unseasoned chicken (best option), beef, fish, etc. This would be for a treat, not their main diet.
 They must have the proper vitamins in their food, or they could get really sick.

 If you feed your Bengal cat from your plate, then I hope you're the type of person who doesn't mind a cat stealing food from your plate the second you turn your back or possibly right in front of your face.
 Feeding them from your plate is a terrible habit and a sure way to have a naughty Bengal cat that steals food and jumps on counters.
 Plus, there are all kinds of human food that can make Bengals very sick or even kill them.